-Melissa Thompson is a writer and cook who started a supper club in her front room in 2014.
+Melissa Thompson is an award-winning food writer and cook who started a supper club in her front room in 2014.

-A former feature writer on a national newspaper, in 2015 she left journalism to pursue her love of cooking, with the supper club growing into a sell-out pop out across locations in London.
+A former feature writer on a national newspaper, in 2015 Melissa left newspaper journalism to pursue her love of cooking, with the supper club growing into a sell-out pop up across locations in London.

 Born in Dorset to a Jamaican father and Maltese mother, her food has always celebrated cuisines from around the world.
 She is passionate about flavour, provenance and respecting food cultures.